NayamAmarshe/gameready/README.md

 - **03:10** Install Proton in Lutris
 - **05:13** Add game in Lutris and Configure

+# Extras 🤓
+- Read this if you wanna learn the terms used in Linux Gaming: https://github.com/NayamAmarshe/gameready/wiki/Linux-Gaming-Explained

 # Future Scope 🤫

 - Arch support btw (PR APPRECIATED)